mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 *dw, i clicked block*

 I cannot stress enough the degree to which this is not an elite hacker tool.

+//Listen.
+This is the only step in this story that might be considered "hacking".
+It's not, though.
+Maybe later someone will show you this same thing, and tell you it's hacking.
+You will not go gently into that good night.
+You will refuse to acknowledge their showing off, killing them instantly.

 "Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's internal representation (HTML) of the page you're looking at.
 Kinda like opening up a clock and looking at the cool cog party inside.
 Cog ganggg.
 Everything you see when you use "Inspect Element" was already downloaded to your computer, you just hadn't asked Chrome to show it to you yet.